Class of 2018

 As a 2012 Bezos Scholar, Varishth had the opportunity to attend the Aspen Ideas Festival.
 He and his fellow Bezos Scholars at the African Leadership Academy (ALA) applied what they learned to organize the South African Ideas Festival, which helped 60 students develop their ideas for change through the use of think tanks.
 After representing the ALA at the 2012 Georgetown Model United Nations (MUN), Varishth became the secretary general of the MUN Club at ALA.
 He launched Adventures in the Tropics, a nonprofit that organizes leadership retreats for youngsters from across the world.

 Varishth spent his Wilderness Leadership Experience mountaineering and rafting in Colorado.
-He traveled to Jamaica for his Social Justice summer to volunteer with Children First, the largest organization that trains and educates homeless and underprivileged children in Jamaica.
+He traveled to Jamaica for his Social Justice summer to volunteer with Children First, the largest organization that educates children in Jamaica.
 For his Global Inquiry summer, Varishth interned at a local engineering initiative, Bowman Creek Educational Ecosystem, in South Bend.
 He enriched his engineering skills by designing a real-time remote monitoring system to test the efficiency of the rain gardens his team built over the summer.
 Aside from his main task, Varishth worked on a personal enrichment project where he designed an infrared road temperature remote sensor to aid the city in de-icing the roads during winter.
 He spent his Professional Venture summer conducting supersonic flight research for the University of Notre Dame's Department of Aerospace and Mechanical Engineering.

 - Areas of Study: Accounting; Applied Mathematics